-Jaigarh Fort, also known as the Victory Fort, is built on the peak of Aravalli hills.
+Jaigarh Fort, also known as the Victory Fort, is built on the peak of the Aravalli hills.
 It is the house for the biggest cannon, in the world called JAIVANA.

 As we started exploring the place, we got to know that this fort has never been won by anyone and was built to protect Amer Fort and is built about 400 m above the Amer Fort.

 We did not get a lot of time to explore Nahargarh Fort as we were pressed for time but whatever we saw was worthwhile.
-You have to pay additional Rs.500 to see the WAX MUSEUM and SHEESH MAHAL: the palace of mirrors
+You have to pay an additional Rs.500 to see the WAX MUSEUM and SHEESH MAHAL: the palace of mirrors

-Without any doubt, this is one most beautiful forts, I have ever seen.
+Amer Fort would definitely come on the top of must-visit Rajasthan forts.
+It is one most beautiful forts, I have ever seen.

-You have to climb a stretch of 500 staircases, where you will see local shoppers selling things like Rajasthani turban, bangles, decorative items, and the list is endless or if you want to avoid climbing, you can also hire a jeep, which will take you to the top.
+You have to climb a stretch of 500 staircases, where you will see local shoppers selling things like Rajasthani turban, bangles, decorative items, and the list is endless if you want to avoid climbing, you can also hire a jeep, which will take you to the top.